CURATORIAL CARE, HUMANISING PRACTICES

 DOWNLOAD THE PROGRAMME HERE

-Autograph ABP (London) and VIAD, in partnership with UJ Arts & Culture are hosting a three-day conference to coincide with the opening of Black Chronicles IV, an exhibition curated by Renée Mussai (Senior Curator and Head of Archive & Research at Autograph ABP) at the FADA Gallery.
+From the 11-13 April 2018 Autograph ABP (London) and VIAD, in partnership with UJ Arts & Culture hosted a three-day conference to coincide with the opening of Black Chronicles IV, an exhibition curated by Renée Mussai (Senior Curator and Head of Archive & Research at Autograph ABP) at the FADA Gallery.

-In seeking to engage with such curatorial approaches – as practices through which, as Anthony Bogues suggests, “we may grasp how different acts of humanization occur’” – the conference will comprise an interdisciplinary programme of papers, presentations, panel discussions, screenings and performances.
+In seeking to engage with such curatorial approaches – as practices through which, as Anthony Bogues suggests, “we may grasp how different acts of humanization occur’” – the conference comprised an interdisciplinary programme of papers, presentations, panel discussions, screenings and performances.

 Bogues, A. 2010.
 Empire of Liberty: Power, Desire, & Freedom.
 London: University Press of New England: 119.